 - Antisocial behaviour – A research done by Dr Donald Black, who did a five-year investigation study, concluded that antisocial and borderline personality disorders are two of the most occurring ailments that addicted gamblers face.
 Pathological gamblers are characterised with attitudes that lead to low rates of happiness in their marriages hence causing divorce and separation which leads to a lonely and antisocial life.

 - Anxiety – The 2001–2002 National Epidemiologic Survey on Alcohol and Related Conditions, suggests that among people with the most intense type of gambling problems which is labeled ‘pathological gambling’ by health professionals, more than 11% are dealing with a generalised anxiety disorder.

 if you start skipping other important stuff like going to work or school for gambling, you might be facing an addiction.
-This is what borderline defines the casual bettor and the addicted one.
-Also take in consideration to not gamble all your profits when you win on a bet or at the casino.
+This is what borderline defines casual bettor and the addicted one.
+Also, take in consideration to not gamble all your profits when you win on a bet or at the casino.

 Take some aside, so if you want to be again you won’t lose everything.
 The greed and the adrenaline rush that many gamblers face when betting, takes away the common sense of judging the risks they are taking.

 While abstaining would be good, indulging in gambling wisely can be a fun activity and yield some good profits.
 Hence if you must gamble, wager responsibly.
 If you face an addiction though, it is advisable to consider avoiding gambling in any form and avoid friends who gamble and places where it occurs.
 Get help at the earliest stage of the addiction in order to prevent it from getting out of hand.

 Wendy Whitehead worked as a teaching assistant at two special needs schools in London before embarking on a different career as a marketing consultant.